 October is here again, and it’s time for all things spooky to come back!
 All around towns in America, we’re seeing ghosts, witches, and spider webs in abundance.
 There’s a silent spook, however, that is present during all seasons and much more difficult to spot.
 That’s right.
 I’m talking about STDs.
 I hope you’re ready for some freaky facts, because we’re about to take this taboo subject and hopefully make it a little less awkward for everyone.

 First, let’s talk about statistics.
 It’s no secret that our country is reporting its HIGHEST EVER STD numbers.
-In 2016, there were 2 million reported cases of chlamydia, gonorrhea, and syphilis alone.
+Just three years ago, there were 2 million reported cases of chlamydia, gonorrhea, and syphilis alone.
 That’s not even including HIV and herpes!
 Factor in that most STDs have a phase during which they don’t exhibit symptoms, and that even if they do, a lot of people are too embarrassed or stubborn to seek treatment or testing so they go unreported, and it’s clear that we have a real problem on our hands.

 Now let’s talk about some of the most common STDs we’ve got running around.
 HPV is the most popular poltergeist in the STD world.
 It’s actually WAY more common than we as the general population know.
 As a matter of fact, almost every sexually active person will have HPV at some point in their lives.
 You didn’t misread that.
 The kicker with HPV is that it rarely shows any symptoms.
 Generally, it causes no harm and your body is almost always able to fight it on its own.
 Almost.
 If HPV does rear its ugly head, one may experience a variety of different problems, including genital warts, infections in the mouth and throat, and cancer in severe cases.
 Prevention options include 3 types of vaccinations: Cevarix, Gardasil, and Gardasil-9.

-Next up on our list is chlamydia.
-With 1.6 million documented cases in 2016, chlamydia is the most commonly reported STD in the country.
+Next up on our list is chlamydia – the most commonly reported STD in the country.
 Symptoms can include odd discharge from the genital areas and/or pain or burning during urination.
 Chlamydia is very treatable with antibiotics, but patients should always be retested within 3 months to make sure there is no recurrence of the infection.

 Following chlamydia at second place is gonorrhea.
-With 470,000 reported cases in 2016, gonorrhea is a strong contender in the STD game, and is often part of the chlamydia package.
+With an average 470,000 reported cases annually, gonorrhea is a strong contender in the STD game, and is often part of the chlamydia package.
 The two have similar symptoms, and gonorrhea is also easily treated with antibiotics.

 Syphilis is our third place competitor, and is a little bit more of a complicated beast.
 It has four stages, and the first two stages are the most commonly reported.
 This makes sense, because the symptoms during these stages include sores on/in genitals, mouth, and anus and body rashes.
 People are much less likely to ignore these uncomfortable symptoms than the manifestation that occur in the third and fourth stages.
 Unfortunately, after stage two, the symptoms of syphilis disappear until the infection progresses into the fourth and final stage, which causes organ damage, nerve damage, and even brain deficiencies.
 With 28,000 reported cases of the first and second stages, syphilis is showing no signs of disappearing from the STD world.
 However, syphilis is easily treated with antibiotics, especially when caught early.